MALLINATH-NAVADE/MALLINATH-NAVADE/README.md

 - 👀 I’m interested in ML, DL, DATA SCIENCE, ROBOTICS etc.
 - 🌱 I’m currently studying RV COLLEGE OF ENGINEERING, BENGALURU.
 - 💞️ I’m looking to collaborate on ML,DS or ROBOTICS based projects.
-- 📫 if you are willing to collobarate and create some impact in the society, you can contact me through whatsapp(+91 9483325459) or linkedin! linkedin profile:  https://www.linkedin.com/in/mallinath-navade-277183194?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3B9%2BgYXsFTR423a2ahuEvN0g%3D%3D
+- 📫 if you are willing to collobarate and create some impact in the society, you can contact me through linkedin! linkedin profile:  https://www.linkedin.com/in/mallinath-navade-277183194?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3B9%2BgYXsFTR423a2ahuEvN0g%3D%3D

 <!---